MA History of Art and Chinese Studies

 How will I be assessed?

-You will be assessed by coursework and exams.
+You will be assessed through coursework and exams, including oral exams for Chinese.

-- at least one independent project in History of Art
+• at least one independent project in the history of art

-Wherever you are in the world, the ability to understand and communicate in Chinese will make you stand out.
+Wherever you are based in the world, the ability to communicate in Chinese, and to understand the cultures to which it opens doors, will make you stand out.

 This particular degree benefits from a growing global market and interest in Asian art.

-Throughout the degree programme, you will learn a range of research skills which are both necessary for further study and highly-transferable to a range of careers.
+Throughout this degree programme, you will learn a range of research skills which are both necessary for further study and highly transferable to a range of careers.

 Standard entry requirement